rickard0/pure-react/README.md

 Exercises from the book "Pure React" by Dave Ceddia

 Ignore the poor spacing.
-Too lazy to set up proper syntax checking in vim.
+Too rushed to set up proper syntax checking in vim.